stellar-sites/sca/pages/employment/README.md

 ## Before & After School Student Care <Badge text="(Part Time)" />

 ::: details Show Details
-  Shrewsbury Christian is accepting applications from candidates for Part-Time Before & After School Student Care positions for the 2019-20 school year.
+  Shrewsbury Christian is accepting applications from candidates for Part-Time Before & After School Student Care positions for the {{ $page.current_year }} school year.
 Candidates must possess a strong personal faith in Christ, as evidenced by their lifestyle; a desire to help students PreSchool through 8th grade through a supervisory role before the school day has begun and after the school day has ended; a desire to assist students with homework as needed; and a dedicated and enthusiastic love for training and educating children.

   Qualified, interested individuals should send a cover letter, resume, references, transcripts copy, and a handwritten testimony of your personal faith in Jesus Christ via mail or email to: